ayeshaakram88/Vehicle-Damage-Detection/README.md

 - `test`: Test images to evaluate the final model.

 The images are labeled into three categories: `01-minor`, `02-moderate`, and `03-severe`.

+## Steps to Run

+Run the following commands on **Google Colab**, ensuring a fast internet speed:

+1. from google.colab import drive
+drive.mount('/content/drive')

+2. !pip install keras

+3. May or may not opt for updates.

+4. ! python /content/drive/MyDrive/DIP/project/main.py

+5. ! python /content/drive/MyDrive/DIP/project/run.py

 ## Installation